Agriotes obscurus: Distribution

 Distribution range of Agriotes obscurus in Europe, Asia and North America.

-Linneaus gave "Europe" as habitat when he described Elater obscurus, the basionym of Agriotes obscurus.
+Linnaeus gave "Europe" as habitat when he described Elater obscurus, the basionym of Agriotes obscurus.
 The type localities given for three other species which are now regarded as synonyms of this species (see the taxobox above) are: Denmark, Germany and Europe.
 A. obscurus is native to Europe and to parts of Asia.
 It is most common in central Europe like France, regions in and around the Alps, the U.K., Germany, Poland, Scandinavia and the Baltic states.
 In Europe, the total distribution range extends from parts of Spain and Italy in the south-west to the U.K., Norway and Finland in the north, to Ukraine and western Russia in the east and to Serbia, Montenegro, Bulgaria and Romania in the south-east.
 In Asia, it is found in some northern and central parts including Armenia, Azerbaijan, northern Kazakhstan, parts of Siberia, northern Mongolia, northern China and Korea.

 Around 1900, Agriotes obscurus was accidentally introduced into western Canada, possibly with the soil of hop plants.
 In the province of British Colombia it is now wide-spread and common on Vancouver Island and in Fraser Valley on the Canadian mainland.
 It is also spreading into neighboring parts of the U.S.A.
 During a survey in 1997, A. obscurus was recorded in Washington State, just across the border from British Colombia.
 Further surveys in 2004 and 2005 indicated that A. obscurus was widely distributed in some western parts of Washington State with indications of its presence also in parts of Oregon.
 Surveys between 2017 and 2019 in Canada found A. obscurus in most southern parts of British Colombia.